 The Galaxy Z Fold 3's cameras aren't bad by any means, but they're not the very best cameras you can get in most areas.
-Samsung's Galaxy S21 series outshines it in basically every way, and the upcoming Google Pixel 6 is set to dethrone Samsung's gains in this area if rumors are to be believed.
-If you want the very best cameras, other phones are out there.
+Samsung's Galaxy S22 series outshines it in every way, and the Google Pixel 6 Pro outclasses the Fold 3's cameras entirely.
+Both of those phones are also a lot less money.

 You don't like big phones

 If you were hoping that a foldable form factor would significantly shrink the Z Fold 3, think again.
 While the narrow width of a closed Fold 3 certainly makes the phone reasonably pocketable, the huge 7.4-inch screen inside can realistically only be used with two hands.
 Even closed, it's the thickness of more than two phones stacked on top of each other.